776166/ansible-django-cms/README.md

 # HOW TO

 You mast have ansible installed (`apt-get install ansible`).
 Use preinstalled scripts.
-Scripts with '.local' must be used if you work on localhost.
+Scripts with `.local` must be used if you work on localhost.

 ## 1. Edit site config and `hosts`
 * Edit `sites/default.yml` config or create your own. `sites/my_site.yml` for example.